Mobil logo

-Images/excerpt from Chermayeff & Geismar‘s superb new book, Identify, published by Print Publishing.
+Images and quote from Chermayeff & Geismar‘s superb book, Identify, published by Print Publishing.

 I was always a fan of the Mobil logo, however I always felt that something was missing from the end.
 I don’t know if it’s because I am used to there being an “e” at the end of the word or if I just think the Mobil Pegasus would have fit well.